Arthur O'Connell: Picnic and success

-His career breakthrough came on Broadway, where he originated the role of Howard Bevan, the middle-aged swain of a spinsterish schoolteacher in Picnic.
-He recreated the Bevan role in the 1955 film version, opposite Rosalind Russell as the schoolteacher, earning an Oscar nomination.
+His career breakthrough came on Broadway, where he originated the role of Howard Bevans, the middle-aged swain of a spinsterish schoolteacher in Picnic.
+He recreated the Bevans role in the 1955 film version, opposite Rosalind Russell as the schoolteacher, earning an Oscar nomination.
 As a result of his critically praised performance in the stage and film roles, he was heavily in demand, resulting in "six good roles in rapid succession."
 O'Connell made more money in one year after Picnic than in the preceding 25 years.

-After Picnic, he appeared in another Joshua Logan film, Bus Stop, in 1956, as the commonsensical friend of the lead, played by Don Murray.
-In that same year he appeared in Solid Gold Cadillac, playing a kindly office manager in love with Judy Holliday.
+After Picnic, he appeared in another Joshua Logan film, Bus Stop, in 1956, as the down-to-earth friend of the lead, played by Don Murray.
+In that same year he appeared in Solid Gold Cadillac, playing a kindly office manager in love with Judy Holliday's assistant, Miss Shotgraven.
 His performance as James Stewart's alcoholic mentor in Anatomy of a Murder (1959) resulted in a second Oscar nomination.

-He also frequently appeared as a paterfamilias in movies starring teen idols such as Elvis Presley, Pat Boone and Fabian.
+He also frequently appeared as a father in movies starring teen idols such as Elvis Presley, Pat Boone and Fabian.
 He frequently played alcoholics, and consulted members of Alcoholics Anonymous in preparation for one of his roles.

 In 1959, O'Connell played the part of Chief Petty Officer Sam Tostin, engine room chief of the fictional World War II submarine USS Sea Tiger, opposite Cary Grant and Tony Curtis in Operation Petticoat.
 In 1961, O'Connell played the role of Grandpa Clarence Beebe in the children's film Misty, the screen adaptation of Marguerite Henry's story Misty of Chincoteague.
 In 1962, he portrayed the father of Elvis Presley's character in the motion picture Follow That Dream, and in 1964 in the Presley-picture Kissin' Cousins.
 In the same year, O'Connell portrayed the idealist-turned-antagonist Clint Stark in The 7 Faces of Dr. Lao, which has become a cult classic, and in which O'Connell's is the only character other than star Tony Randall to appear as one of the "7 faces."
 O'Connell continued appearing in choice character parts on both television and films during the 1960s, but avoided a regular television series, holding out until he could be assured top billing.